Table of Contents

 5. Use Onion and Garlic Paste

-Applying heat to the skin areas surrounding the boil infection may help attract white blood cells and antibodies to fight the bacteria.
+Applying heat to the skin areas surrounding the bacterial infection may help attract white blood cells and antibodies to fight the bacteria.
 In addition, a paste made of onion and garlic is efficient as both cloves have a pungent smell and antibacterial properties.

 Also, heat is generated internally due to the pressure exerted on the skin during pus formation.
 This leaves the surrounding skin area aflame and can be distressing.
-The pungent properties of garlic and onion paste may help reduce distress (6).
+The aromatic properties of garlic and onion paste may help reduce distress (6).

 Directions for Use